syncfusion-content/wpf-docs/wpf/GridTreeControl/Columns.md

 _GridTree Static CellType_

-### TextBlock
+## TextBlock

 The TextBlock cell type allows you to display the values in the cells and also to edit the cells.
 When you need to display a read only content then you can choose TextBlock cell type.

-> Note: The difference between the Static and TextBlock cell type is that the Static cell type draws the cell but the TextBlock cell type loads the cell with TextBlock.
+> _Note: The difference between the Static and TextBlock cell type is that the Static cell type draws the cell but the TextBlock cell type loads the cell with TextBlock._

 The following is an example of how to define such a column.

 {%highlight xml%}

+[XAML]

 <syncfusion:GridTreeColumn Width="130" MappingName="FirstName">